jenkinsci/integrity-plugin/README.md

 - Provides a detailed change log of differences for the current build with an integrated SCM browser support.
 Change Log report links directly to Windchill RV&S CM Annotated Member and Differences views.
 - Polls Windchill RV&S CM on a cron schedule to check for any changes.
 If there are changes, the plugin automatically initiates a build.
 - Supports distributed/remote build execution.
 In a clustered Jenkins environment, this plugin is designed to execute the checkout operation on remote agents.
 - Supports Workflow plugins for Jenkins.
-For more information, see [Jenkins Workflow Support](https://wiki.jenkins-ci.org/display/JENKINS/PTC+Integrity+Plugin#PTCIntegrityPlugin-JenkinsWorkflowSupport).
+For more information, see [Jenkins Workflow Support](#jenkins-workflow-support).
 - Provides the option to update a Windchill RV&S Build item with the results of the build.
 The plugin also provides the option to save the log contents to a rich text field.
 - Provides the option to update a Windchill RV&S Test Session item with the results from a build's automated test execution.
 - Updates Windchill RV&S project/sub-project with output from builds.

 ### Licensing

 The PTC Windchill RV&S CM - Jenkins Plugin does not require any explicit license currently.
 However, the mksapi.jar used by the plugin (to connect to the Windchill RV&S server from Jenkins) is a proprietary PTC jar and hence has its own PTC license.
-Windchill RV&S users get this mksapi.jar (and its license) bundled with the Windchill RV&S server.
+Windchill RV&S users get this mksapi.jar and the license for this jar bundled with the Windchill RV&S server.

 ### Development